When driving for Lyft, you should always know how your pay is calculated. You can also learn more at Lyft Driver Pay.

 Lyft starts the weekly payment process on Tuesdays around 5 AM.
-It may take a few hours (or even days) before your deposit shows in your account.
-This can happen because:
+It may take 1 - 3 business days before your deposit shows in your account, depending on your bank's processing time.

 If we’re unable to deposit your earnings, we’ll try again after you update your bank account information (or on the following Tuesday if you don't update your information).

-We determine all costs per kilometre or per minute depending on which city and region in which a ride was requested.
-See your Rate Card for local pricing.
+We determine the applicable local rate card depending on which city and region in which a ride was requested.
+See local pricing on your region’s Rate Card.

 In addition to the Lyft ride fare, passengers pay:

-Passengers’ Service Fees, airport fees, and other applicable fees or taxes aren’t reflected in the Driver Dashboard's 'Driving History' tab.
+Passengers’ Service Fees, airport fees, and other applicable fees or taxes aren’t reflected in the 'Driving History' tab in your Driver Dashboard.

-- Minimum fare: The lowest amount passengers pay, even for very short rides.
-Trips ended before you reach the minimum fare are rounded up to this amount and include the base fare.
+Minimum fare: The lowest amount you’ll earn on a ride, even for very short rides and regardless of what the passengers pay.
+Trips ended before you reach the minimum fare are rounded to this amount.

-- Maximum fare: The most passengers pay, even for longer-than-average rides.
+Maximum fare: The highest amount you’ll receive for a ride.
 If a passenger’s request takes you past the maximum fare amount, you may want to recommend a different transportation method.
 Heads up: Unusually high ride amounts are subject to review.
-Exceedingly long rides (for example, two hours without traffic) may come close to the max fare.

 100% of tips from passengers go to drivers.
 We built tipping into the Lyft app to make it easy for passengers to say thanks, but passengers may also tip with cash.